 Or this version (original graphics)

-With that said, you pretty much have a couple of options if you want to play Joust.
+With that said, you have a number of options if you want to play the classic version of Joust.

-Play it on a console: (preferred) You can get classic Joust for the NES or the PS4 and just enjoy the closest arcade experience possible on a large screen TV.
-Best experience in my opinion.
+Play it on a console: (preferred) You can get classic Joust for the NES or the PS2 as part of the Midway Arcade Treasures pack which is pretty much the closest arcade experience you can have, especially when played on a large screen TV.

 Update: I previously mentioned that you could play Joust on the PS4.
 To clarify, you can’t play classic Joust natively.
 However, it can be achieved with a little bit of patience and determination, which basically means that you would have to unlock the PS4 so that you can play PS2 games since this backwards compatibility is unfortunately not built in.